The Principle of the Fermionic Projector, Chapters 0-4

-\title{{{ The Principle of the Fermionic Projector}} \ and he conjectured that for distances as tiny as this so-called Planck length , the conventional laws of physics should no longer hold, and yet unknown physical effects might become significant.
+Clearly, the analysis of the continuum limit in Chapters~\ref{esec3}--\ref{esec5} is superseded by the much more detailed analysis in~\cite[Chapters~3-5]{cfs}.
+A major change concerns the treatment of the logarithmic singularities on the light cone, as we now point out.
+In the present book, some of the contributions involving logarithms are arranged to vanish by imposing that the regularization should satisfy the relation~\eqref{e:3C}.
+I tried for quite a while to construct an example of a regularization which realizes this relation, until I finally realized that there is no such regularization, for the following reason: \ As a consequence,

+Since this expression has a fixed sign, it vanishes in a weak evaluation on the light cone only if it vanishes identically to the required degree.
+According to~\eqref{l:3.1}, the function~$\text{Im}\, T^{(0)}_{[0]}$ is a regularization of the distribution~$-i \pi \delta (\xi^2) \:\varepsilon (\xi^0)/(8 \pi^3)$ on the scale~$\varepsilon$.
+Hence on the light cone it is of the order~$\varepsilon^{-1}$.
+This gives the claim. \QED This no-go result led me to reconsider the whole procedure of the continuum limit.
+At the same time, I tried to avoid imposing relations between the regularization parameters, which I never felt comfortable with because I wanted the continuum limit to work for at least a generic class of regularizations.
+Resolving this important issue took me a lot of time and effort.
+My considerations eventually led to the method of compensating the logarithmic poles by a {\em{microlocal chiral transformation}}.
+These construction as well as many preliminary considerations are given in~\cite[Section~3.7]{cfs}.

+Finally, I would like to make a few comments on each chapter of the book.
+Chapters~\ref{secintro}--\ref{secpfp} are still up to date, except for the generalizations and modifications mentioned above.
+Compared to the presentation in~\cite{cfs}, I see the benefit that these chapters might be easier to read and might convey a more intuitive picture of the underlying physical ideas.
+Chapter~\ref{psec2} is still the best reference for the general derivation of the formalism of the continuum limit.
+In~\cite[Chapter~2]{cfs} I merely explained the regularization effects in examples and gave an overview of the methods and results in Chapter~\ref{psec2}, but without repeating the detailed constructions.
+Chapter~\ref{esec2} is still the only reference where the form of the causal action is motivated and derived step by step.
+Also, the notion of state stability is introduced in detail, thus providing the basis for the later analysis in~\cite{reg, vacstab}.
+As already mentioned above, the analysis in Chapters~\ref{esec3}--\ref{secegg} is outdated.
+I recommend the reader to study instead~\cite[Chapters~3--5]{cfs}.
+The Appendices are still valuable.
+I added a few footnotes which point to later improvements and further developments. \ and he conjectured that for distances as tiny as this so-called Planck length , the conventional laws of physics should no longer hold, and yet unknown physical effects might become significant.
 Later, this picture was confirmed by quantum field theory.
 Namely, due to the ultraviolet divergences, perturbative QFT is well-defined only after regularization, and the regularization is then removed using the renormalization procedure.
 While renormalization ensures that the observable quantities do not depend on the regularization, the theoretical justification for the renormalization program lies in the assumption that the continuum theory should be valid only down to some microscopic length scale, and it seems natural to associate this length scale to the Planck length.

 Today most physicists agree that in order to make progress in fundamental physics, one should go beyond the continuum field theory and try to get a better understanding of the microscopic structure of space-time.
 However, giving up the usual space-time continuum leads to serious problems, and this is one reason why there is no consensus on what the correct mathematical model for ``Planck scale physics'' should be.
 Let us illustrate the difficulties by briefly discussing a few of the many approaches.
 The simplest and maybe most natural approach is to assume that on the Planck scale space-time is no longer a continuum but becomes in some way ``discrete.''
 This idea is for example used in lattice gauge theories, where space-time is modeled by a four-dimensional lattice (see Figure~\ref{fig0}(a)).